karovdlahcim/test_mchldvrk/README.md

-== README
+﻿== README

+Tento pvní řádek jsem přidal2.4.2014

-This README would normally document whatever steps are necessary to get the application up and running.
+. a tohle je druhý řádek, přidaný později.This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: